Dave Lewis is a writer based in Pontypridd, south Wales. He has always lived in Wales except for a short spell in Kenya in 1993-94.

 In 2007 he set up the first ever Welsh Poetry Competition, an international poetry competition aimed at encouraging the wealth of creative writing talent that we know exists in Wales but currently languishes in the doldrums.

 Dave also runs Publish & Print, a book publishing company that is seeking good writers that have been overlooked by the mainstream publishing industry.

 He has published twelve books to date, which can be bought direct from this web site, from all good book stores and are also available for download with Amazon Kindle and other platforms.

 Dave is currently working on a black comedy, novel, based in the south Wales valleys.
 After all, life is short and time is elastic 🙂

 His latest book is a contemporary poetry and haiku collection – Reclaiming The Beat.

-This summer Dave is cycling around Wales to raise money for the charity Prostate Cancer UK.
-He hopes to write up an account of his adventures when he returns.
+Dave has recently finished a cycling trip around Wales, to raise money for the charity Prostate Cancer UK.
+He is currently writing up an account of his adventures.
 In the meantime please check out – Wales Trails and his JustGiving page.

 Latest news, find out about new book releases, photography exhibitions – subscribe to our mailing list

 Reclaiming The Beat ‘A true Welsh poet of the Valleys who illustrates just how deep the connection between artist, the land that nurtured him and those long since consigned to history burns.
 Here you will find poems to be savoured, dwelt on, and considered over weeks, months and years.
 Both a cry and lament for the human condition they are the work of a mature and master poet who like everyman craves life above all else.’ – Catrin Collier